danusan-s/Chess-Render-with-OpenGL/stockfish/wiki/Download-and-usage.md

 ### Online

+> [!NOTE]
-_Note: If you don't want to download a GUI, you can also use some of the available online interfaces.
-Keep in mind that you might not get the latest version of Stockfish, settings might be limited and speed will be slower._
+> If you don't want to download a GUI, you can also use some of the available online interfaces.
+Keep in mind that you might not get the latest version of Stockfish, settings might be limited and speed will be slower.

 | **[Lichess](https://lichess.org/analysis)**<br>[Change settings](#lichess) | **[Chess.com](https://www.chess.com/analysis)**<br>[Change settings](#chesscom) |
 |:---|:---|